 Many professions, such as medicine, law and other chartered occupations, are governed by professional bodies that require members to act in accordance with certain professional standards, including ethics.
 Staff (and students) holding or seeking professional accreditation should also have regard to the standards of conduct expected and required by their respective professional body.
 Many of these will be the same or similar as other ‘personal’ ethics and may include principles of independence, confidentiality and selflessness, as well as honesty and integrity.

 Policies and procedures

 The University deliberately does not attempt to set out a pre-determined list of ‘ethical’ or ‘non-ethical’ activities.
 Rather, we have established mechanisms by which informed decisions can be taken on matters relating to ethics (and the associated risks) on a case-by-case basis, within the appropriate policy or procedural context.
 The links below will take you to the relevant procedures when considering ethical matters relating to: education, including admissions, teaching partnerships and awards; research, knowledge exchange and related partnerships; finance; fundraising and gifts.

-If you have questions that have not been answered after consulting the above policies please contact the Head of Academic and Learning Services.
+If you have questions that have not been answered after consulting the above policies please contact the Director of Academic Programmes and Student Engagement.

 If you have questions after reading the above policies and procedures please contact the Director of Research Services.

 Please contact the Director of Finance if you have questions which have not been addressed through the policies and procedures set out above.